Updated May 26, 2023

 Temples in Hampi

-- Virupaksha Temple – Has a location in the Hampi Bazaar area.
+- Virupaksha Temple – Located in the Hampi Bazaar area.
 The 7th-century Virupaksha Temple, also known as the Pampapathi temple, is one of the town’s ancient monuments and the most important in Hampi.
 Beautiful stone inscriptions from ancient times around the 7th century illustrate the temple’s long and famous history.

-- Hemakuta Hill – Located in the south of the Virupaksha temple, it is home to ancient ruins and monolithic sculptures of Lord Narasimha, who has the appearance of Lord Vishnu, and Jain temples.
+- Hemakuta Hill – Located in the south of the Virupaksha temple, it is home to ancient ruins and monolithic sculptures of Lord Narasimha, who appears as Lord Vishnu and Jain temples.
 Hemakuta Hill provides an excellent view of Hampi Bazaar.

 - Vittal Temple – Vithala Temple, the World Heritage, also known as the Hampi Temple, is a unique structure in the city and dates back to the 16th century.
 The world-famous stone chariot, kept in this temple in Hampi, has become an iconic symbol of the region’s architectural heritage.